MamaShip/MR-Tracker/README.md

 | `-latest`    | string | Given a version tag, changes of latest [Semantic Version](https://semver.org/) will be analyzed.(ignoring pre-release & build identifier) |
 | `-branch`  | string     | MR-Tracker automatically analysis MRs on default branch. <br /> If you wanna track changes on other branches, set it by this option. |

-*You can use environment variables to set the private token:
+*You can use environment variables to store the private token:
 ```
 export MR_TRACKER_TOKEN=XXXXXXXX
 ```